 Water taxis pull up to this pier, but it’s also got plenty of fun and games.
 In summertime, the pier features a mini-golf course, which becomes a skating rink in winter.
 Grab a seat in the built-in steps of the pier and rock out to entertainment on the Floating Barge.
 If you’re looking for even more great tunes, Transit Pier leads right to The Anthem, one of DC’s rocking music venues.

-The Southwest Waterfront has a track record for hosting unique, one-of-a-kind events.
+Southwest & The Wharf has a track record for hosting unique, one-of-a-kind events.
 Well, The Wharf enhances the calendar with everything from Pumpkin Palooza and Zombie Rides to the District’s Holiday Boat Parade and the Running of the Chihuahuas on Cinco de Mayo.
 Check out the latest upcoming events at The Wharf.

 The Wharf’s official beacon greets vessels slowly passing through the no-wake zone.
 But it’s also good for pier-goers, too, who can crowd around The Torch and marvel at the 14-foot gas-powered flame.